-The ONOS controller is able to identify only the immediate to non-OpenFlow enabled device connected to OpenFlow enabled device.
-Therefore, ONOS controller just have the information about the IPv4 devices in the created network as seen on the ONOS GUI.
+The ONOS controller is able to identify only the immediate to non-OpenFlow enabled device connected to OpenFlow enabled device – so it does not show the host with the IPv6 address 2010::1002 nor the one with the IPv6 address 2020:1002.
+Therefore, the ONOS controller just has the information about the IPv4 devices in the created network as seen on the ONOS GUI.
 The successful installation of tunnel can be confirmed from either of the routers at the end interfaces of tunnel.

 The following figure shows the IPv6 routes to IPv6 subnet located at the other end of the tunnel has been successfully advertised over the tunnel and learned by the router R1 through RIP routing protocol.